 - Cornell Hill has been with The Community Voice since 2013.
 Although his background is in accounting, he has the acumen to sale advertising.
 As in any small business, he wears a few hats, and helping callers with the myriad of problems they encounter is what he does best.
 "My favorite call was with an individual who wanted information on how to get some charges off his criminal record.
 I directed him to an attorney who now sponsors an annual expungement day in April."

 - Glen Sharp - Graphic Design, Social Media & Website

 - Glen Sharp is a professional writer, editor and graphic designer.
 He has co-authored five non-fiction books, including the memoir of African-American Aviation Hall of Fame inductee and retired Kansas state senator U.L.
 "Rip" Gooch, "Black Horizons: One Pilot's Story in the Post-Tuskegee Era."

-- Natania Watie - Reporter, Social Media & Website
+- Natania Watie - Web Master, Marketing Coordinator & Reporter

 - Nia Watie grew up admiring and reading The Community Voice; she became a community reporter in May 2019.
 It is her passion and privilege to work for a quality news publication, based in her hometown.
 In addition to telling the community's stories, she is an author and publisher of independant literary works.
 Ms. Watie is fond of video journalism and hopes to create a platform in which she can broadcast real stories.

 - Jazzlyn "Jazzie" Johnson is a Report for America corps member covering Kansas City's African-American community for The Community Voice.
 Johnson believes it is her duty to tell important stories that are not often told and bring empowerment to under-covered communities.
 Her passions include learning and writing about racial justice and environmental justice issues, exploring the outdoors, and portrait photography.